Creating Spaces and Linking Rooms in Revit for Building Performance Analysis

 Learn More

-So you can, we have our spaces, we have our space numbers.
+We have our spaces, we have our space numbers.
 I'm going to go to my second floor and do the same exact thing.
 So I go into my second floor.

 It only created spaces on the view that I was on.
-So I'm going to go to space.
-I'm going to place spaces automatically.
+So I'm going to go to Space.
+I'm going to Place Spaces Automatically.

 There we go.
-I'm going to hit close.
+I'm going to hit Close.
 Perfect.

 Well, Revit has put in an automatic way of doing that.
-Still up here under the analyze tab, I'm going to go over to where it says space naming and it assigns the names and numbers
+Still up here under the Analyze tab, I’m going to go over to where it says Space Naming, and it assigns the names and numbers

 From the architectural rooms to MEP spaces used for building performance analysis.
 And that’s really the difference between rooms and spaces.